amplication/docs/docs/getting-started/plugins.md

 Amplication plugin developers may release several versions of a plugin over time.
 By default, the latest version will be available when installing the plugin.

-Sometimes, you might need to generate a project with an earlier version of the plugin, to ensure compatibility.
+Sometimes, you might need to generate a project with an earlier version of the plugin, to ensure version compatibility.

 ### Changing the Plugin Version